The History of Rock Music: 1989-1994Raves, grunge, post-rock, trip-hop

 Other international hits of the mid-1990s included: Corona's Rhythm Of The Night (1993), from Italy; Real McCoy's Runaway (1994), from Germany; 2 Unlimited's Get Ready For This (1994), from Holland; veteran USA r&b vocalist Judy Cheeks' Reach (1996); Playahitty's Summer Is Magic (1996), from Italy; No Mercy's Where Do You Go (1996), from Miami; although the biggest sensations worldwide was a much simpler production, Los Del Mar's flamenco-infected Macarena (1993).

-Australia's most creative techno musician was perhaps David Thrussell, who evolved from the naive techno sound of Snog's Lies Inc (1992) to the almost avantgarde industrial-ambient-ethnic fusion of Black Lung's Silent Weapons For Quiet Wars (1994) to the sophisticated techno sculptures of Hollow Earth (1994), credited to Soma (1), a duo with Pieter Bourke.
+Australia's most creative techno musician was perhaps David Thrussell, who evolved from the naive techno sound of Snog's Lies Inc. (early 1992 - mar 1992) to the almost avantgarde industrial-ambient-ethnic fusion of Black Lung's Silent Weapons For Quiet Wars (dec 1989/jan 1994 - jun 1994) to the sophisticated techno sculptures of Hollow Earth (?
+1993/?
+1994 - dec 1994), credited to Soma (1), a duo with Pieter Bourke.

 Germany, where the Berlin wall had just fallen, boasted the most varied and fertile scene.
 An impressive number of sub-genres were created within just a few years.

-La Bouche, formed in Frankfurt by two African-American vocalists, became the most successful act of melodic techno after they concocted the Euro-techno hits Sweet Dreams (1994) and Be My Lover (1995); while L@n (1), the Duesseldorf-based duo of Rupert Huber and Otto Mueller, belonged to the avantgarde with the Neu-influenced robotic madly-psychedelic techno of L@n (1996).
+La Bouche, formed in Frankfurt by two African-American vocalists, became the most successful act of melodic techno after they concocted the Euro-techno hits Sweet Dreams (1994) and Be My Lover (1995); while L@n (1), the Duesseldorf-based duo of Rupert Huber and Otto Mueller, belonged to the avantgarde with the Neu-influenced robotic madly-psychedelic techno of L@n (jun 1995/mar 1996 - ?
+1996).

 X Marks The Pedwalk continued the tradition of the industrial dance of the 1980s.